4th year going strong!

 - Before serving, whisk all of the glaze ingredients together and drizzle over pie.
 Cut into slices and serve.
 Cover leftovers tightly and store in the refrigerator for up to 3-4 days.

-Make ahead tip: The pie crust dough can be made ahead of time and stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.
+- Make Ahead & Freezing Instructions: The pie crust dough can be made ahead of time and stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.
 Thaw overnight in the refrigerator before using.
 Baked pie freezes well for up to 3 months.
 Thaw overnight in the refrigerator and allow to come to room temperature before serving.

-- Use a couple different apple varieties for best flavor-- always a tart variety like Granny Smith and a sweeter variety like Pink Lady, Fuji, Honeycrisp, etc.
+- Apples: Use a couple different apple varieties for best flavor– always a tart variety like Granny Smith and a sweeter variety like Pink Lady, Fuji, Honeycrisp, etc.

 More ways to get your apple pie fix: